Frequently Asked Questions

 What is the role of a deputy HSR?

-The WHS Act outlines the role of the Deputy HSR.
-(WHS Act s 67, Deputy health and safety representatives)
+The WHS Act outlines the role of the Deputy HSR (see section 67, Deputy health and safety representatives)

 (a) The powers and functions may be exercised or performed by a deputy health and safety representative for the work group; and